skrub-data/skrub/doc/skrub_pipeline.rst

 results, we call them **expressions**.

-The simplest expressions are **variables**, which represent inputs to our machine learning estimator—such as "products" or "customers" tables or dataframes.
+The simplest expressions are **variables**, which represent inputs to our machine learning pipeline—such as "products" or "customers" tables or dataframes.

 These variables can be combined using operators and function calls to build more complex expressions.
-The estimator is constructed implicitly as we apply these operations, rather than by specifying an explicit list of transformations.
+The pipeline is constructed implicitly as we apply these operations, rather than by specifying an explicit list of transformations.

 We start by declaring inputs: